What makes a good website that both search engines and users like? Are there any unique characteristics that help you differentiate your website?

-If these numbers are good, and if there is interaction with your content in the form of comments, social media shares, and backlinks, then this is a good signal that your content satisfies the user intent.
+If these numbers are good, and there is interaction with your content in the form of comments, social media shares, and backlinks, then this is a good signal that your content satisfies the user intent.

 The following guides will help you create high-quality content:

-The idea is simple: the more information you can give to search engines in a way they can understand it (that’s also a very simplified definition of SEO), the greater are your chances of achieving higher rankings.
+The idea is simple: the more information you can give to search engines in a way they can understand (that’s also a very simplified definition of SEO), the greater your chances of achieving higher rankings.

-SEO optimized websites provide a great user experience because they are easy to use, accessible and well-structured and this combination makes them great websites.
+SEO-optimized websites provide a great user experience because they are easy to use, accessible, and well-structured, and this combination makes them great websites.

-The following guides will help create SEO optimized websites:
+The following guides will help create SEO-optimized websites:

-User trust has to do with the quality of the content but also it relates to treating your users with respect.
+User trust has to do with the quality of the content, but it also relates to treating your users with respect.